pc2/HPCC_FPGA/PTRANS/README.md

                                 (default: 8)
     -b, arg                   Block size in number of values in one dimension (default: 512)
-        --connectivity arg    Specify the connectivity for the used bitstream (default: CPU)
+        --comm-type arg       Used communication type for inter-FPGA communication (default: AUTO)
         --distribute-buffers  Distribute buffers over memory banks.
 This will use three memory banks instead of one for a single kernel replication, but kernel replications may